Primexis

 An employee signed 37 fixed-term contracts over a four-and-a-half-year period, mostly to replace absent employees.
 She brought a case before the Labor Council to have of her fixed-term contracts requalified as one permanent contract, arguing that the use of such a succession of contracts was in response to a structural need for workers.

-The Court of Appeal and the Court of Cassation had to combine two rules that could come into conflict:
+The Court of Appeal and the French Supreme Court had to combine two rules that could come into conflict:

 • An employer may not use successive fixed-term contracts to replace absent employees to meet a structural need for workers.